-- Roermond Vlodrop Grens (direction Dalheim (D)) - Nijmegen Nijmegen Grens (direction Kranenburg (D)) - Boxtel Veghel
+- Roermond Vlodrop Grens (direction Dalheim (D)) - Nijmegen Nijmegen Grens (direction Kranenburg (D)).

-In a letter dated 11 January 2018 (reference IENM/BSK-2017/303696), the Minister of Infrastructure and Water Management informed ProRail that it was unlikely that these two railways would be reactivated and that ProRail could proceed with the sale of these special railways.
+In a letter dated 11 January 2018 (reference IENM/BSK-2017/303696), the Minister of Infrastructure and Water Management informed ProRail that it was unlikely that these last railway would be reactivated and that ProRail could proceed with the sale of these special railway.